 The notice automatically extends through June 30, 2024, the validity of specified Forms I-766, Employment Authorization Documents (EADs); Forms I-797, Notice of Action; and Forms I-94, Arrival/Departure Record (collectively, TPS-related documentation) for beneficiaries under the TPS designations for these six countries.

-DHS is extending the TPS documentation in compliance with the preliminary injunctions of the U.S. District Court for the Northern District of California in Ramos, et al. v.
-Nielsen, et. al. and the U.S. District Court for the Eastern District of New York in Saget, et. al., v.
-Trump, et. al., and with the order of the U.S. District Court for the Northern District of California to stay proceedings in Bhattarai v.
+DHS is extending the TPS documentation in compliance with the preliminary injunction order of the U.S. District Court for the Northern District of California in Ramos et al. v.
+Nielsen et al. and with the order of the U.S. District Court for the Northern District of California to stay proceedings in Bhattarai v.
 Nielsen.

 Completing Form I-9

 When completing or updating Form I-9, Employment Eligibility Verification, follow the chart below to determine which documents a current TPS beneficiary from these countries may present, as well as the new expiration date of their automatically extended EADs:

 |If the employee’s EAD has category code of A-12 or C-19 and a Card Expires date of:||Enter the new expiration date of the employee’s automatically extended EAD on Form I-9:||You must reverify the employee before they start work on:|

 Find more details on the USCIS TPS webpages.
 The Federal Register notice provides detailed instructions for completing Form I-9 for these TPS beneficiaries.
 General Form I-9 guidance for TPS beneficiaries can be found on the I-9 Central TPS page and in the Handbook for Employers (M-274).